aramis-lab/clinicadl/docs/user_guide/data/bids.rst

 -----------------------------------------

 Opening a NIfTI file is comparatively slow.
-When you iterate over a dataset many times — which is exactly what training does — it pays off to convert your images to PyTorch tensors once and read from the ``.pt`` files afterwards.
+When you iterate over a dataset many times — which is exactly what is done during training phase — it pays off to convert your images to PyTorch tensors once and read from the ``.pt`` files afterwards.
 This is what :py:meth:`BidsDataset.to_tensors <clinicadl.data.datasets.BidsDataset.to_tensors>`
 does: